funtility/Subdomain.Funtility.com/README.md

 # Funtility Subdomain

-The purpose of this template is to provide guidelines for creating a base subdomain project as well as an easy to implement project starter.
+The purpose of this template is to provide an easy to implement project starter.

 ## Getting Started